hildaandrade-cloud/J124-Final-Project/README.md

 ## About the Dataset

-This project uses the Alameda County Crime Reports dataset.
-The data was collected by the Alameda County Sheriff's Office and made available through the Alameda County Open Data Portal.
+This project uses the Alameda County Crime Reports dataset whose data was collected by the Alameda County Sheriff's Office and made available through the Alameda County Open Data Portal.

-Because the dataset comes from a government agency, it is generally considered reliable for documenting reported incidents.
-However, it only includes crimes that were reported to law enforcement and entered into the system.
-It cannot measure crimes that went unreported or explain why crimes occurred.
+Since the dataset comes from a government agency it is typically considered a reliable source for documenting reported incidents.
+The only issue is that only the crime reported through law enforcements are the ones that are recorded.
+So it doesn't measure crimes that went unreported or does it explain why crimes occurred.

 ---